omarkohl/codeandbugs.com/content/about/index.md

 # About

+Hey there!

-A blog about software development and everything else.
+I'm Omar and this is my blog.
+I write about software development and ... everything else.

 Do you have feedback?
 Please send me a [pull request](https://github.com/omarkohl/codeandbugs.com) or an e-mail info@codeandbugs.com .